Kumzar: Etymology

 There are multiple hypotheses on the origin of the name 'Kumzar.'
 A large number of native Kumzaris believe that the name was derived by blending the two Arabic words 'kam' and 'zar,' which means 'How many [people] visited [the village]?'
 This indicates that there has been a large number of visitors, owing to the village's strategic location.

 Less common views maintain that the name is a blend of two other Arabic words 'kummah' and 'wzar,' which refer to a cap worn on the head and a wrap worn around the body.
 Some scholars view the name as an exonym based on how the inhabitants of the village used to dress, while others hold the view that the mountainous landscape of the village resembles the shape of a kummah and wzar.

 Geography

 Kumzar is located in the Musandam Governorate of Oman, and is the country's northernmost inland population center.
 It is located on the coastline, facing the Strait of Hormuz, and is situated between the inlets of a canyon.

 Kumzar is an isolated village.
 With no road linking it to the nearest town of Khasab, it is only accessible by boat.

 History

-Kumzar has been inhabited for approximately 500 years.
-Although exact records are difficult.
+Kumzar has been inhabited for approximately 500 years, although exact records are scarce.
 Early Portuguese maps of the area highlight a settlement in the area.